-Umgeni Water undertakes water balances in each of the bulk water supply systems that it operates (Sections 8, 9, 10, 11 and 12) in order to determine the indication of water losses.
+Umgeni Water undertakes water balances in each of the bulk water supply systems that it operates (Sections 8, 9, 10, 11 and 12) in order to determine an indication of the water losses.
 The results of these water balances indicate that the overall water loss in the bulk systems (including losses from backwash water at the water treatment plants) is less than 5%.
-This does not include the Upper uThukela System which is a new growth area/region of Umgeni Water.
+This does not include the King Cetshwayo District Municipality, which is a new growth area/region of Umgeni Water.
 Umgeni Water is committed to reducing or maintaining the average water loss below this level of 5% by continuing to implement asset management plans and ensuring targeted investment in maintenance throughout all the bulk systems.